Lowton Community Outlet is situated at the heart of the village to the rear of Lowton Social Club and next door to Rowlands Pharmacy.

 - Used cosmetics, perfumes or personal hygiene products

-Your generosity is always sincerely appreciated, but please note that if your item is rejected for any of the reasons stated above, there is a legal or practical reason for doing so.
+Your generosity is always sincerely appreciated, but please note that if your item is rejected for any of the reasons stated above, there is always a Healthy & Safety-related reason for doing so.
 Every decision as to whether to accept a donation is made with the needs and best interests of our vulnerable community members firmly in mind.

 Code of Conduct